hydra-language/hydra/README.md

 }

 // Inferred reversed iteration because start > end
-// Prints numbers 5 through 0
+// Prints numbers 5 to 0
 for (i in 5..=0) {
     println("{}", i);
 }